On the topological dynamics of automorphism groups; a model-theoretic perspective

 In this section, we will reprove Moore's theorem \cite{Mo} characterizing amenability of the groups of automorphisms of Fra\"{i}ss\'e structures via the convex Ramsey property of the underlying Fra\"{i}ss\'e classes.
 We extend the context to arbitrary structures, and also notice that the condition $\epsilon>0$ from the definition of the convex Ramsey property can be replaced by $\epsilon =0$.

-There are several equivalent definitions of a Fra\"{i}ss\'e class to have the convex Ramsey property (which we prefer to call the embedding convex Ramsey property).
-We choose one of them and generalize it to cofinal families of finite subsets of an arbitrary structure.
+There are several equivalent definitions of a Fra\"{i}ss\'e class to have the convex Ramsey property (which we prefer to call the embedding convex Ramsey property), e.g. items (1)-(5) in \cite[Theorem 7.1]{Mo}.
+We choose one of them (more precisely, our choice is in between the equivalent conditions from items (2) and (5) of \cite[Theorem 7.1]{Mo}, so it is equivalent to them) and generalize it to cofinal families of finite subsets of an arbitrary structure.

 If $B \subseteq C$ are subsets of a structure $M$ and $\bar b$ is an enumeration of $B$, by $\left\langle \begin{smallmatrix} C \\ \bar b \end{smallmatrix} \right\rangle$ we denote the affine combinations of copies of $\bar b$ in $C$, i.e. the set of all $\lambda_1 \bar b_1 + \cdots + \lambda_k \bar b_k$, where $k \in \omega \setminus \{0\}$, $\bar b_i \in { C \choose \bar b}$, and $\lambda _1,\dots, \lambda_k \in [0,1]$ with $\lambda_1 + \dots + \lambda_k =1$.
 When $\bar a$ is a tuple in $B$, $\bar a' \in {B \choose \bar a}$, and $v=\lambda_1 \bar b_1 + \cdots + \lambda_k \bar b_k \in \left\langle \begin{smallmatrix} C \\ \bar b \end{smallmatrix} \right\rangle$, then $v \circ \bar a':= \lambda_1 \bar a_1' + \dots + \lambda_k \bar a_k' \in \left\langle \begin{smallmatrix} C \\ \bar a \end{smallmatrix} \right\rangle$, where for $\sigma_i \in \aut(M)$ with $\sigma_i(\bar b) = \bar b_i$ we put $\bar a_i' = \sigma_i(\bar a')$.
-Finally, if $c \colon {C \choose \bar a} \to 2^r$, then we define $c(v \circ \bar a'):= \lambda_1c(\bar a_1') + \dots + \lambda_kc(\bar a_k') \in [0,1]^r$.
+Finally, if $c \colon {C \choose \bar a} \to 2^r = \{0,1\}^r$, then we define $c(v \circ \bar a'):= \lambda_1c(\bar a_1') + \dots + \lambda_kc(\bar a_k') \in [0,1]^r$.